-Projections of benefits for financial reporting purposes are based on the substantive plan (the Plan as understood by the employer and plan participants) and include the types of benefits provided at the time the valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
+Projections of benefits for financial reporting purposes are based on the substantive plan (the Plan as understood by the employer and plan participants) and include the types of benefits provided at the time of the valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.
 Additional information as of the latest actuarial valuation follows:

-Valuation date June 30, 2009
+Valuation date June 30, 2010

 Actuarial cost method Individual entry age

 Amortization method Level percent closed

 Remaining amortization periods 30 years

 Asset valuation method Market

 Actuarial assumptions:

-Investment rate of return 5.50%
+Investment rate of return 6.00%

-Payroll growth rate 4.00%

-Healthcare cost trend rate 8.5% - 5% ultimate

-7. Subsequent events
+5. Subsequent events